So how do you say goodbye?

 Some of us do it easily, barely blinking.
-Some have it harder, with tears and fears, and some, think, do it over time.
+Some have it harder, with tears and fears, and some, I think, do it over time.
 For those (like me) who find it relatively easy, but who then get hit with the separation days or weeks later, it helps to have a party.

 Or maybe it helps to have a party for everyone.
 Nicki cries at goodbye’s, but I don’t.
-I cry for other things (sensitive new-age guy that I am, I’ve never been averse to tears when the come), but “Farewell” isn’t one of them.
+I cry for other things (sensitive new-age guy that I am, I’ve never been averse to tears when they come), but “Farewell” isn’t one of them.

 But whatever the style, to cry or not to cry, having a party seems to make the parting both sweeter and harder, smoother and yet more focused…